FlowFuse/website/src/blog/2024/05/node-red-dashboard-2-layout-navigation-styling.md

 The theme is a collection of colors that control the look and feel of the widgets, groups, and other elements on the page.

 In Dashboard 2.0, when adding a page ( ui-page ) we can specify which theme it will use.
-By default, we have one theme in dashboard 2.0, we can add more themes using the Dashboard 2.0 side panel.
+By default, we have one theme in Dashboard 2.0, we can add more themes using the Dashboard 2.0 side panel.

 ### Understanding theme properties